 When booking my ticket, I had the option of adding on the various options.
 With Frontier, you’ll get the lowest price if you pay for the extras when booking the ticket.

 It wasn’t going to be cheap.

 Continue reading “I Pimped Our Flight.
 What’s It Like When You Buy “The Works” Upgrade Package”

 I’ve been able to score countless upgrades in hotels using this trick.
 It’s totally legal, amazingly easy to do and doesn’t throw off my moral compass.
 Even those who are timid about asking for upgrades can make this trick work for them.
 I’m not saying it’ll work 100% of the time but when it does, it’s nice to feel like you’re getting more than you paid for.

 Of course, the easiest way to get a hassle-free upgrade is to have a high level of status with a company’s loyalty program.
 Now, I don’t travel enough to earn status and have no intention of chasing status and locking myself into one specific brand.
-I get some perks by strategically choosing certain credit cards, such as the American Express Platinum card, which give me certain perks or mid-level status.
+I get some perks by strategically choosing certain credit cards, such as the American Express Platinum Card, which gives me certain perks and mid-level status in some programs.
 Hotels will often proactively upgrade members with status to a higher level or “executive” room before checking in.
-Continue reading “How To Get Free Upgrades On Hotels”
+Continue reading “How To Get Free Upgrades From Hotels”

 Happy Wednesday to all of our travel friends, both near and far!
 Here are some articles we’ve read from other bloggers (and other sources) that we think you may like, as well, so we’re passing them along.

 Continue reading “Unexpected Upgrade, Traveling Naked People, Petition To Save Travel Icon, & More!”